-This tutorial will take you step-by-step through burning (recording) audio CD’s from .flac files, in macOS.
+This tutorial will take you step-by-step through the process to burn an audio CD from FLAC files in macOS, using completely free software.

-It’s a two part process.
-The first is to convert the .flac files to .wav (with absolutely no loss in sound quality) and then burn those .wav files as an audio disc.
+Creating an audio CD from .FLAC files in macOS is done in two parts.
+The first is to convert the .flac files to .wav (with absolutely no loss in sound quality).
+The second is to then burn those .wav files as an audio disc.
 Neither step takes a particularly long time.
+If you’re trying to burn an audio CD from .SHN files, the process outlined below is identical.

 - Start by downloading and installing xACT and Burn.
-The installation for both is very straight forward.
-Both are free, have been around for a very long time, and both work in macOS Catalina (and earlier).
+The installation for each App is very straight forward.
+Both are free, have been around for a very long time, and work in macOS Catalina (and earlier).

 - Launch xACT and select the decode tab.
 Click the add button in the bottom-left corner of the app.